samlist21/Dewey/README.md

 ## Running Dewey
 1. Logon to Pi locally or through VNC
 2. open a terminal window
-3. Type> cd
+3. Type> cd     - this step gets you to the /home/pi directory
-4. type> cd dewey
+4. type> cd dewey  OR skip step 3 and just type> cd /home/pi/dewey
 5. type> sudo python python/sendSerialDewey.py
-6. Enter command to control Dewey - Remeber dont' hit enter just the key.
+6. Enter a command to control Dewey
+- Remeber don't hit enter just the key.
+- Type H if you forget the available commands.
-7. When finished hit X
+7. When finished hit X   This stops running the python program

 ## Shutting Down Dewey Cleanly
 - Make sure to power off Dewey each night cleanly -